Shubhamr837/Pdf_Office/README.md

 Pdf Office android application

 This repository contains the pdf office nadroid application .
-The application uses firebase for authentication.
+The application uses firebase for authentication the authentication is currently disabled .

 To run the app as reader simply download the apk and install.
 To use the conversion feature configure the backend in kubernetes .